 |

 A picture of the old and new fender edges.
-The original ender lip is rolled around a wire.
+The original fender lip is rolled around a wire.

-The new ones are fabricated by welding a 1/4" round bar to the fender lip.
-The result looks pretty much the same.
+The new ones are made by welding a 1/4" round bar to the fender lip.
+The result looks pretty convincing.

 |